Quote Request

 Cell Selection

 Tumor cells are sourced from pancreatic cancer cell lines or directly from biopsies.
-This ensures that the model reflects the unique characteristics and behavior of pancreatic tumors.
+This ensures that the model reflects the unique characteristics and behavior of tumors.

 Microfluidic Chip Fabrication